Thoughts On Acupuncture Session

-Isn’t this gardenia beautiful?
-There are quite a few flowers blooming now on this plant.
+But first, isn’t this gardenia beautiful?
+Quite a few flowers are blooming now on this plant.
 But they don’t last long.
-After about a day they wither and turn brown.
+After about a day, they wither and turn brown.
+However, the scent is out of this world.

-I bought a new storm door at Lowes.
-It isn’t as pretty as the one I had, but to exactly replace the one I had I would have had to order it and wait another two weeks.
+I bought a new storm door at Lowe’s.
+It isn’t as pretty as the one I had, but to replace it exactly, I would have had to order it and wait another two weeks.

-They were able to fit it into my Pathfinder, but I couldn’t see out the rear view mirror.
-So I stayed in one lane and was careful.
+They managed to fit it into my Pathfinder, but I couldn’t see out the rearview mirror.
+So I stayed in one lane and drove carefully all the way home.

-This one is basically the same but without the pretty scrolling around the outer parts of the glass.
-So a plain but sturdy storm door.
+This one is basically the same, but without the pretty scrolling around the outer parts of the glass.
+So it’s just a plain but sturdy storm door.

-I don’t know when I’ll be able to get this old door frame off and have the new door put on.
+I don’t know when I’ll be able to get this old door frame off and install the new door.

-You lie on your back with your clothes on and shoes off.
+You lie on your back, your clothes on, your shoes off.

-He began by “listening” to the energy pulses in my wrist, and then chose a “flow” appropriate for my particular energy rhythm.
+He began by โlisteningโ to the energy pulses in my wrist, then chose a โflowโ suited to my particular energy rhythm.

-In the background there was soft music playing and the environment was very peaceful.
+In the background, soft music played, and the atmosphere was very peaceful.

-When I left, I felt mild discomfort for about an hour or so.
-Then I felt this sense of total well being.
+When I left, I felt a mild discomfort for about an hour.
+Then I felt this sense of total well-being.
 I was in a very restful state the remainder of the day.

-I slept deeply Thursday night and woke up rested.
+I slept Thursday night deeply and woke feeling rested.

-He asked me if I wanted to make another appointment and I said yes.
+He asked me if I wanted to make another acupuncture appointment, and I said yes.
 My next appointment is next Wednesday morning.
-Each session is 90 minutes and the cost is $65.
+Each session is 90 minutes and costs $65.

-Upon awakening yesterday morning I felt no pain or stiffness.
-Normally I am a bit stiff before I stretch on a yoga mat and have been up and around for awhile.
+Upon awakening yesterday morning, I felt no pain or stiffness.
+I usually feel a bit stiff before I stretch on a yoga mat, after being up and around for a while.

 I am open to this way of healing.
 I’ll keep you updated on my progress.